 - The scope of work covers the evaluation of programs funded through the ELC funding stream, including school and family support initiatives and projects.
 MMI staff will work individually with funded sites to develop an appropriate implementation of the overall Learning Community evaluation plan. - The MMI Principal Investigator will work with the Learning Community to implement the work scope as outlined in the logic models. - All results will be synthesized and reported for Learning Community Leadership Staff and council members.
-Schools will also provide administrative and outcome data for use in the evaluation. - Data will be compiled and shared with teachers, parents, and school districts as appropriate. - The MMI PI will complete evaluation tasks as related to the Strategic Plan as determined by the CEO.
+Schools will also provide administrative and outcome data for use in the evaluation. - Data will be compiled and shared with teachers, parents, community partners, and school districts as appropriate.